 . . .

 Godfrey’s story and Makonen’s story are yet more reminders of why I work for Edify, and why I am excited to open the program here in Lima, Peru.
 Their stories are incredibly unique, yet share so many common threads with stories of adults I’ve met throughout the past three years working in Latin America.
-To believe there is hope, to believe that there is a God who has a plan, to believe that there was a man Jesus, the Great Shepherd who walked among us – who carries us when the burden is too great – is to know that there truly is a pathway out of poverty.
+To believe there is hope, to believe that there is a God who has a plan, to believe that there was a man Jesus, the Great Shepherd who walked among us – who carries us when the burden is too great – is to know that

 I know there are still millions of children here in this country of Peru who walk through valleys and are looking for a pathway up and out.